relativisticelectron/Notes/Scaling Bitcoin.md

 #### Lightning network

 The lightning network enables unlimited number of transactions per user, if the user has created a sufficient amount of channels.
+Problems:
-However creating channels itself requires transactions, and considering that there have been only half a billion transactions in a little over 10 years of bitcoin history it is questionable if it has enough capacity to create channels for billions of people.
-(That Lightning is not secure to use for payments below the blockchain fee is an additional problem.)
+- However creating channels itself requires transactions, and considering that there have been only half a billion transactions in a little over 10 years of bitcoin history it is questionable if it has enough capacity to create channels for billions of people.
+Can channel factories help here?  https://www.tik.ee.ethz.ch/file/a20a865ce40d40c8f942cf206a7cba96/Scalable_Funding_Of_Blockchain_Micropayment_Networks%20(1).pdf
+- Lightning is not secure to use for payments below the blockchain fee

 #### Cut-through